julienbrandoit/master-thesis-automatic-degenerate-cbm/README.md

-# Master Thesis – Automatic Generation of Degenerate Conductance-Based Neuron Models
+# Master Thesis – A Deep Learning Method for Fast Generation of Degenerate High-Dimensional Conductance-Based Populations from Neuronal Spike Times

 Deep learning pipeline for generating degenerate conductance-based neuron models from spike times using Dynamic Input Conductances (DICs).
 This repository contains the codebase developed as part of my master's thesis in biomedical engineering.